Milk Ice Cream

 MURABBA QISHR EL ABOU SFAYR

-This recipe calls for bitter oranges.
+This is an Authentic Lebanese Recipe This recipe calls for bitter oranges.
 They have a tang which is not duplicated in ordinary oranges, although they can be successfully candied according to the following rule.
 Chop the preserved peel and use it in fruit cakes or puddings, or serve it as you would candy.

 Rub the skin of bitter oranges lightly with a fine grater to remove some of the oil and its bitterness.
 Section the skin carefully into six parts and remove it from the orange with a sharp knife.
 Thread the peel sections with a needle onto a heavy thread so that they may be handled easily during the candying process.
 Boil the peel gently in water until soft.
 Drain.
 Soak in cold water for five days, changing the water morning and evening.